 Once you are all set up, its time for the fun part!
 Grab your water, oil and your rag or paper towel and have them close at hand.

+Watch your LCD screen in Live View Mode to see what’s going on.
 There are endless ways to shape your oil and water for unique results.
 You can build up layers of bubbles by alternating between droplets of water and oil on your sheet of glass.